Labbeti/aac-metrics/README.md

 | SPIDEr-FL [[9]](#spider-fl) | `SPIDErFL` | audio captioning | [0, 5.5] | Combines SPIDEr and Fluency Error |

 ## Requirements
 This package has been developped for Ubuntu 20.04, and it is expected to work on most Linux distributions.
+Windows is not officially supported.

 ### Python packages